wbsabc/sciret/README.md

 It's a good software, I hope that the software could help more people.

-This is the old version's readme file.
+The old version's readme file.
 ======
 Sciret is a advanced Knowledge based system written in PHP.
 With Sciret you can manage articles, bookmarks